vinadavari96/new-github-demo/README.md

 Apple and Mango
 this is visible in readme.in
-one and wo and three
+one and two and three